 Termination of Lessons.
 If a student wishes to terminate lessons at any given time during the year, the studio requires a two week notice.
 The student is financially responsible for all lessons until the termination date, whether the student chooses to attend or be absent.

 Recitals.
-Recitals will be held at the end of each semester (December, May and August).
+Recitals will be held at the end of each semester (December, May and sometimes in August).
 All students are strongly encouraged to participate and invite friends and family to these events.
 In addition, informal performances will be held throughout the year (students only).
-There is no additional charge for these events.

 Equipment and Materials.
 All students must have an in-home acoustic piano or an 88 weighted key, touch-sensitive digital piano with a damper pedal.
 Acoustic pianos should be well tuned (usually at least once a year), with even tone and consistent key responsiveness.
 Students are required to purchase their own books to be used during lessons.
 I can usually purchase them for students who will then reimburse me the cost.
 In addition, students must maintain their own folders or 3 ring binders for weekly assignment sheets.
 Other helpful items include a metronome, music dictionary and recording device